101st units ordered to deploy to Europe - NewsBreak

 “As we have since 1942, the 101st Airborne Division stands ready to deploy anywhere to support and defend the Nation and our Allies,” said Maj.
 Gen. JP McGee, commanding general of the 101st Abn.
 Div. in a release.

 As one of the U.S. military’s contingency response forces, the 101st Abn.
-Div. has units ready to deploy worldwide on short notice to conduct a range of military operations from humanitarian assistance to combat capabilities, according to the U.S. Army.Fly up to 200mph with the Fort Campbell CH-47 crew
+Div. has units ready to deploy worldwide on short notice to conduct a range of military operations from humanitarian assistance to combat capabilities, according to the U.S. Army.Guaranteed income offered to 150 young adults in Louisville

 “Fort Campbell units are always prepared to deploy world-wide on short notice to conduct contingency operations in support of our national security objectives.
 Preparations for this deployment have been underway for several weeks and our Soldiers are ready.
 They will provide valuable support for our higher headquarters and reassure our Polish Allies at this critical moment,” said Lt.
 Col. Kari Mcewen, 101st Abn.
 Div. public affairs officer.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.